-Inspiration manifests itself though the incidental and odd – buried nails, rusty wire, unearthed bird skull – repair, reuse.
+Inspiration manifests itself through the incidental and odd – buried nails, rusty wire, unearthed bird skull – repair, reuse.
 Can you love what I see?

 Texture is important to me.
-I love the pliability of clay, torn edges and finger prints, subdued only when absolutely necessary.
+I love the pliability of clay, torn edges, and fingerprints, subdued only when necessary.
 I want to enhance this quality not deny it.
 Pieces touched by the lightness of spontaneity.
 I work between the lines, inhabiting liminal spaces; playing with forms for the wall and / or the body produces an intimate experience of sculptural works – challenging perceived boundaries where sculpture is untouchable, but jewellery is haptic art.
 Making in multiples enables myriad compositional adjustments, where small wearable elements can be upscaled, introducing an interactive tactility to larger wall adornment.

 Look See Touch.
 Celebrating beauty in the imperfect, and delicacy in shadows.